Waldaschaff: Transport

-In the 2000s the community became known for a citizens’ initiative to move the Autobahn A 3 further away from the village.
-Waldaschaff lies right on this Autobahn and experienced – according to the citizens’ initiative – a great deal of harm from noise and exhaust, not least of all from the Kauppenbrücke, a long highway bridge over the community – one of the longest on this stretch of the Autobahn.
+In the 2000s the municipality became known for a citizens’ initiative to move the Autobahn A 3 further away from the village.
+Waldaschaff lies right on this Autobahn and experienced – according to the citizens’ initiative – a great deal of harm from noise and exhaust, not least of all from the Kauppenbrücke, a long highway bridge over the municipality – one of the longest on this stretch of the Autobahn.
 The highway has now been relocated to the south and the old Kauppenbrücke was torn down.